rajexcited/personal-finance-ui/test-cases/expense/refund/add-edit-refund-tc4.md

 ---
 id: add-edit-refund-tc4
+title: Refund form UI validations
+execution: manual
+created: 12/21/2024
+updated: 02/12/2025
 ---

 # Refund Form UI validation

 ## Title:

-refund form UI validation
+Refund form UI validations

 ## Description:

-UI validation on refund form
+Perform UI field validations on refund form

 ## Preconditions:

-user is logged in and active. user is on add Refund page
+The user is logged in and active. the user navigates to `add refund page`

 ## Steps to Execute:

-1. verify all fields are empty.
+1. Verify all fields are empty.
-2. user clicks on `add` button
+2. User clicks on `add` button
 3. UI validation fails and unable to proceed with add refund
    - bill name: error `please fill out this field`
    - refund amount: error `please fill out this field`
    - refund reason: error `please select an item from dropdown`
    - payment account: error `please select an item from dropdown`
-4. user enters bill name value to `s` but gets error message `Please lengthen this text to 2 characters or more (you are currently using 1 character).`
+4. User enters bill name value to `s` but gets error message `Please lengthen this text to 2 characters or more (you are currently using 1 character).`
-5. user tries to add below 11 tags: gets error counter 10.
+5. User tries to add below 11 tags: gets error counter 10.
    - invite
    - celebrate
    - hangout